-B2 EMERGENCY RESPONSE AND SECURITY PLAN
+B2 SECURITY PLAN

-An Emergency Response Plan (ERP) and Safety and Security Plan, are very effective tools for planning for a response to emergency situations relating to both the safety and security of the stored product.
-In order to ensure that major risk events are planned for, including security related incidents; the following requirements must be key features of the ERP:
+A Security Plan is a very effective tool for planning for a response to emergency situations involving the security of a stored product.
+In order to ensure that major security risk events are planned for, the following requirements must be key features of the Security Plan:

-Written ERP - Every facility that stores ammonium nitrate must have a written ERP.
-This plan must address all of the major risk events at the facility including security related incidents.
-As a minimum requirement, the plan must identify the process to be followed in the event of security breach at the facility.
+Written Security Plan - Every facility that stores CAN must have a written Security Plan.
+This plan must address all of the major security risk events at the facility.
+As a minimum requirement, the plan must identify control procedures in place and the process to be followed in the event of security breach at the facility.
 This would include contact numbers for security issues, contact numbers for local law enforcement and reporting procedures.

-Updating of ERP - The ERP has been reviewed and updated within the previous 12 months.
+Updating of Security Plan - The Security Plan has been reviewed and updated within the previous 12 months.
 Issues to be reviewed may include: